Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Sherwood was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Sherwood was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

 The top three ancestry groups were English (27.6%), Australian (22.1%), and Irish (11.1%).
-Notably, Scottish representation was higher at 9.9%, Russian at 0.7%, and French at 0.7%.
+Notably, Scottish, Russian, and French ethnicities showed higher representation in Sherwood than regionally: Scottish at 9.9%, Russian at 0.7%, and French also at 0.7%.

 Frequently Asked Questions - Diversity